Does Medicare Cover Ozempic? GLP-1 Coverage 2026 Guide

 - Integrated behavioral support: BALANCE requires participating beneficiaries to have access to nutritional counseling and physical activity support, either through their provider or through a CMS-approved digital health program.

 - Cost to patient:The $50/month copay from the Bridge program has not been confirmed for BALANCE.
-CMS has indicated that cost-sharing will be "affordable" but specific amounts are still under negotiation as of March 2026.
+CMS has indicated that cost-sharing will be "affordable" but specific amounts are still under negotiation as of May 2026.

 Transition from Bridge to BALANCE